mattwalmsley/financial-modelling/quantitative/documentation/finance/advanced_derivative_pricing_and_risk_management.md

 $$\pi_t \approx f(S_t)$$

-where $f$ is a function known at time $0$ and holds oly apprximately if $t$ is close to $0$.
-Assuming, this the following approxmations hold:
+where $f$ is a function known at time $0$ and holds oly approximately if $t$ is close to $0$.
+Assuming, this the following approximations hold:

 $$r_{t,T} \approx r_{0,T}, \quad \sigma_t \approx \sigma_0$$